ahtif/Monopoly-Game/Worksheet1/Group17-questions.md

 ---

-**Q4:** Which of the following is not the software vendor's concerns about licensing?
+**Q4:** Which of the following is not the software vendor's concern about licensing?

 1. The client gives out any of the rights in the software.
 2. The extent of the software the customer can use.